Stage work activities

 - We recommend that work clothing and protective equipment, such as protective helmets or caps, be kept in the spaces intended for them.
 Make sure that personal equipment does not mix.

-- With the exception of performers, we recommend that people working on stage use a mouth-nose mask, visor or breath protector in close contact.
+- We recommend that people working on stage use a mouth-nose mask, visor or breath protector.
 Please note that the use of protective equipment is decided on a case-by-case basis on the basis of the employer’s risk assessment.

 - If the above-mentioned shields are used, care must be taken to dispose of waste/laundry in a way that does not increase the risk of infection.